Solutions for professionals

 • Description

-CYPELEC Distribution offers a direct connection option with Open BIM tools that allows users to continue their work.
-Using these options, CYPELEC Distribution's BIM model can be sent to the following:
+CYPELEC Distribution offers a direct connection option with Open BIM tools that allow further work.
+Through these options it is possible to send the CYPELEC Distribution BIM model to the following CYPELEC environments:

 • CYPELEC Core

-These programs import CYPELEC Distribution's electrical switchboard and sub-switchboard circuit distribution to analyse low-voltage electrical systems, by generating the single-line diagram and checking and designing the conductor sections and the required protection devices.
+The different CYPELEC environments import the circuit distribution of CYPELEC Distribution electrical panels and subpanels to calculate the low voltage electrical system, generating the single-line diagram and checking and designing the conductor cross-sections and the necessary protection devices.